pivotal-cf/docs-pks/nsxt-ingress-srvc-lb.hbs.md

 ---
-title: Configuring Ingress Resources and Load Balancer Services
+title: Configuring Ingress Resources and Load Balancer Services -NSX
-owner: TKGI-NSX
 ---

-This topic describes example ingress routing (Layer 7) and load balancing (Layer 4) configurations for Kubernetes clusters deployed by VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere with NSX integration.
+This topic describes example ingress routing (Layer 7) and load balancing (Layer 4) configurations for Kubernetes clusters deployed by {{  vars.product_full }} ({{ vars.product_short }}) on vSphere with NSX integration.

 <p class="note"><strong>Note:</strong> The examples in this topic are based on NCP v2.3.2.</p>

 ## <a id='how'></a> Kubernetes Ingress Rules

 A Kubernetes ingress resource exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the ingress resource.

 You define ingress resource configuration in the manifest of your Kubernetes deployment.
 When you define an ingress rule, the hostname and path values are both optional.
 It is common to define an ingress rule that specifies a hostname and no path, but defining an ingress rule without a hostname is uncommon.
 You can use wildcard DNS entries to route traffic to the exposed ingress resource.

 When you define two ingress rules with the same hostname, include both the hostname and path in the ingress rules to avoid ambiguity.

 Rules:

 * If multiple ingress rules use the same hostname and the same path, the first rule you create takes priority.
 * If an ingress rule that includes only a hostname precedes a rule that includes both the same hostname and a path, the first rule takes priority.

 For example:

 * The following NSX ingress rule includes both a host and a path specification.
 The rule matches `host: test.com` and `path: /testpath` in the incoming request:
 <br>
     **Ingress Rule Example 1**